 The health services staff is available to meet the ordinary medical needs of all full-time students and to provide emergency medical care for the College community.
-The health center is staffed with a registered nurse.
+Appointments are available with registered nurses and advanced providers as needed.

 Reminder: All full-time students are also required to have health insurance.
 Please update your health records by contacting Shroyer Health Center with any new medical issues or insurance changes.

 Be aware of new symptoms.
 Colds, allergies, and sniffles are prevalent this time of year.
 Even mild cold-like symptoms or nausea could be a sign of COVID-19 infection.
 Students must fill out the symptom tracker any time they experience symptoms or to report a positive test performed off campus.
 This alerts health center staff to get in touch.

 If you have any of these symptoms, isolate yourself, regardless of vaccination status.
 If you experience any of the following symptoms, contact your healthcare provider (employees) or Shroyer Health Center (students) at x.6232, 717-867-6232, or email@example.com.